Mauritius

 Calvinia, South Africa

-In the impoverished farming town of Calvinia in South Africa, hundreds and dogs and cats are suffering the effects of a devastating, years-long drought.
-The drought has destroyed this Northern Cape farming community and in turn, left the people and animals starving.
-We work with partners on the ground to sterilize the animals of Calvinia’s Blikkiesdorp township and to provide critically needed veterinary care, treatment and food to the hundreds of dogs and cats who live there.
+We work with partners on the ground to sterilize the animals of Calvinia’s Blikkiesdorp township while providing critically needed veterinary care, treatment and food to the hundreds of dogs and cats who call the area home.
 Since our work began there in 2021, we have helped bring hundreds of animals back from the brink of death, conducted several mass sterilization drives, and delivered literal tons of pet food.
 We continue to work closely with the community to help keep their animals healthy and fed.

 Cat Trapping and Sterilization Network (CTSN)